Graylog2/documentation/pages/configuration/file_location.rst

 |                     |                                                         | * centos/RHEL: /etc/sysconfig/elasticsearch |
 +---------------------+---------------------------------------------------------+---------------------------------------------+

-.. important:: This list is not complete and should just give advice if looking for some special files
+.. important:: This list is not complete and should just give advice if looking for some files